kelmcm/portfolio/critique-by-design.md

 <div class="flourish-embed flourish-slope" style="width: 50%" data-src="visualisation/11239113"><script src="https://public.flourish.studio/resources/embed.js" width="50%"></script></div>

+I was having a hard time assigning custom colors to the final design in Flourish.
+Ideally, the French line would be blue in the second graph.
+As a next iteration, I would build these graphs in Tableau to get a bit more customization freedom with design.

 ## Sources

 Statistics Canada.
 [Table 98-10-0200-01  Language spoken most often at home by other language(s) spoken regularly at home: Canada, provinces and territories, census metropolitan areas and census agglomerations with parts](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=9810020001)